mattu25/pspDocking/README.md

 ## Main Scripts and Workflow

+**N.B.** *All main and supporting scripts are found in the `workingCode` directory.
+The `oldCode` directory is simply an archival directory with scripts no longer serve a purpose for the workflow.*

 1. `vinaSplit1000.py`
      * First it will split all tranche.xaa files contained in the directory specified by the `trancheXAAOrigin` variable into individual ligand.pdbqt files contained within directories for their respective tranches.
 These directories will all be contained within the path specified by `trancheOutput`.